noahmank/JumpIN-Game/README.md

 # Deliverables

+### Deliverable 1
 This submission includes an up-to-date UML diagram, source code and executable code, along with documentation.

+### Deliverable 2
+This submission includes the updates UML diagram, source code and along with documentation and in addition, a GUI component for the game.

 # Advancement

+### Deliverable 1
 A text-based playable version of the "Jump IN" game has been implemented from the UML diagram generated.
 It has been designed to allow the user to play the game using the keyboard through the console.
 In our implementation, we included a text-based view of the board at the beginning of the game and after each move.
 In addition, we hard coded the game to only implement one puzzle challenge, challenge 1.
 We plan to expand this to allow for different puzzle challenges.

+### Deliverable 2
+The GUI of the game has been implemented using the MVC Design pattern.
+This version allows the user to play the game using Buttons on a window and manipulate movable pieces using direction arrows at the bottom of the window.
+The puzzle challenge implemented is the same as challenge 1 in deliverable 1.

 # Solution for Challenge 1